Pork, Greens, Butter Beans

 While you may not have enough liquid remaining from the gelatin for what you need to create your whole soup pot, it will still provide a delicious added depth when combined with some reduced white wine and chicken stock.
 You’ll also achieve a slight thickening from some incorporated smashed butter beans.

 Homemade soups during cool weather seasons are not only hearty and nutritious but also offer an economical way to use up your leftovers while providing a satisfying meal at the shared table.

 Hope you enjoy this simple and delicious assembly for adding to your repertoire whenever you find yourself with some leftover pork roast, its full flavored gelatin, and maybe even some butter beans!

-- 2 1/2-3 cups washed fresh greens such as kale, spinach, collards, tough stems removed, chopped
+- 2 1/2 cups fresh collards, tough stems removed, chopped

 - 1 cup any cooked small shaped pasta like mostaccioli rigati

 - couple pinches coarse Kosher salt, plus more according to taste